What Is Alodine, Chem Film, Or Chromate Conversion Coating?

 How to Tell if Something Has a Chromate Conversion Coating

 The coating itself has a pretty distinct coloring.
 It has an iridescent green or yellow color when applied.
-This is a stark contrast to the otherwise gray, white, black, or silver coloring of the original metal.
+It’s really easy to spot a chromate-coated bolt in a box of non-coated bolts.

 Since this is an all-purpose coating, it shouldn’t surprise you that the application can be performed in a few different styles.
 The coating can be applied to the base material by: